– at this time in my life – please!!”

 Let me explain; when it comes to the point of having to express the above statement – someone has bombarded me with all of their wonderful reasons of Why I should have another dog…

 And understand please; I do not dislike pets!

 I am simply find myself at a time in life that I do not desire the responsibilities associated with a pet!
 I just don’t want one now!

 – but being pressured once again (a dog); it’s my golden-opportunity to ‘spew’..….

 I have had pets all my life – (Stinker, Tippy, Fido, Margo/Blackie, etc) besides a couple cats, they were all outside pets.
 My children shared time with Bailey, a wonderful sheepdog for 14 years (awesome animal and companion) then Jaxx, a chocolate lab for the next 14-years (super intelligent).
 They were outside pets.
 Issues began to arise with the lab as the wife would take him inside our home when I was at work – I swore I would never have another (wife or dog).

-I was raised without a dog in the house – it simply wasn’t their place.
-As a child I held deep appreciation of my little ‘cocker ‘Tippy’s endless devotion – ‘Tippy’ listened to all my ramblings and taught unequivocal lessons of forgiveness – then died defending me as I walked to elementary school one day – yes, I loved Tippy.
-Yet even with our tight bond I never once thought that Tippy was (treated as) a human.
-Pets are domesticated life-forms that we share a basic level of communications with/and most certainly feelings for.
+I was raised in the 1950’s without a dog in the house – it simply wasn’t their place.
+As a child I held deep appreciation of ‘Tippy’s’ endless devotion, for years my little Cocker Spainiel listened to all my ramblings and taught me the unequivocal lessons of forgiveness – and died defending me as I walked to elementary school one day – yes, I loved Tippy.
+Yet even with our tight bond it was never implied that Tippy should be allowed the same human privileges – Tippy seemed pretty happy with how things were.

 I notice that pets drive, alter, and change the lifestyles of their owners; also understand, I’m ok with this – it’s their life, their home, their car, and their choice – I accept ‘their‘ world when I visit – please accept mine!.